-Make sure you visit one of Virginia Beach’s official symbols while staying her.
-We’ll show you the best tips for visiting Cape Henry Lighthouse.
-So let’s get you into action!
+Make sure you visit one of Virginia Beach’s official symbols while staying here.
+Here are some of the best tips for visiting Cape Henry Lighthouse.
+So let’s start exploring!

 First things first: There is not only one, but two Cape Henry Lighthouses.
-They’re are a National Historic Landmark and the official symbol of the City of Virginia Beach.
-As your family continue your Search & Find Adventure through Virginia Beach, you’ll notice the black and white lighthouse that sits in the corner of Search & Find: Virginia Beach.
-This is one of the Cape Henry Lighthouses.
+They’re considered a National Historic Landmark and the official symbol of the City of Virginia Beach.

-They are located at the grounds of the Fort Story Military Base.
+You’ll find them on the grounds of the Fort Story Military Base.
 Make sure to check out these magnificent examples of civil engineering while you’re in town.
-The Cape Henry Lighthouse offers a unique glimpse of Virginia Beach history and culture, so you don’t want to miss them.
+The Cape Henry Lighthouse offers a unique glimpse of Virginia Beach history and culture, so you don’t want to miss out!

 Cape Henry Lighthouse History – A Tale Of Two Lighthouses

-Almost 100 years later, its cast iron replacement (the black and white one) was built.
-It is the tallest cast iron lighthouse in the United States, but unfortunately not open to the public.
+Almost 100 years later, its cast-iron replacement (the black and white one) was built.
+It’s the tallest cast-iron lighthouse in the United States, but unfortunately not open to the public.

 More Cape Henry Lighthouse History

-Tour the first federally funded lighthouse, next to the “First Landing” site where English settlers arrived in 1607.
+You can, however, tour the first federally-funded lighthouse, next to the “First Landing” site where English settlers arrived in 1607.
 It has stood sentinel since its completion in 1792.
-The Lighthouse was authorized by George Washington and overseen by Alexander Hamilton”.
-The self guided tour should take about 30 minutes.
+The Lighthouse was authorized by George Washington and overseen by Alexander Hamilton.
+The self-guided tour should take about 30 minutes.

-As you climb to the top of the Old Cape Henry Light, count the steps with the kids, peek out the windows and take a deep breath of the ocean air when you reach the top.
-Take a photo standing between the lighthouses and tag #searchandfindadventures to share the fun!
-Or you can send them securely to friends and family on the FamilyApp.
+As you climb to the top of the Old Cape Henry Light, count the steps with the kids, peek out the windows, and take a deep breath of the ocean air when you reach the top.
+Take a photo standing between the lighthouses to share the fun and send them securely to friends and family on the FamilyApp.